The 10 Best Craft Breweries in Cape Town and Around to Visit

 Address: R45, Franschhoek, 7670

-I share this spot rather begrudgingly as I think it’s one of the best craft breweries in Cape Town and around.
+I share this spot rather begrudgingly as I think it’s one of the best craft breweries in Cape Town and around and it’s my favourite.
 A small outdoor seating area betrays the tiny brewery’s presence in the Simondium Guild but you’ll find wild ales, barrel-aged stouts and generously hopped pale ales.
 The flavours are rich, adventurous and worryingly addictive, given that it’s usually the first stop on the Brew Hopper tour!

 Address: Simondium Guild, R45, Simondium, 7670